How to Fill a Vape Cartridge: Complete Guide (2026)

 • Unscrew the mouthpiece from the cartridge

-• Set the mouthpiece aside in a clean location
+• Set the mouthpiece aside in a clean spot

 Step 4: Fill Slowly and Carefully

-CRITICAL: Insert the syringe needle between the outer tank wall and the center chimney.
-DO NOT get oil inside the center chimney – that’s the airflow path!
+CRITICAL: Insert the syringe needle into the gap between the outer tank wall and the center chimney.
+Do NOT dispense oil into the center chimney — that’s the airflow path, and oil there will block draws.

 • Position needle tip in the gap between wall and chimney